Neglect – Graded Care Profile 2

 The provision of early help services should form part of a continuum of support to respond to the different levels of need of individual children and families.

-The Helping Children and Families (Threshold Document 2016/2020) describes the organisational model across five levels of need in North Lincolnshire.
+The Helping Children and Families in North Lincolnshire document describes the organisational model across five levels of need in North Lincolnshire.

 We agree to offer early help at the earliest point and lowest level of service required to improve outcomes for children.